nonblocking/mashroom/packages/plugin-packages/mashroom-session/README.md

 }
 ```

-The bootstrap returns the express session store (here for example the file store):
+The bootstrap returns the express session store (here, for example, the file store):

 ```ts
 import sessionFileStore from 'session-file-store';